Our free Jira app enables you to track time on issues directly from Atlassian Jira with just one click.

 If you have multiple workspaces in Clockify, you can select the desired workspace before adding the time entry.

 When the timer starts, Clockify will automatically pick up the issue title, task, project, and label (tag) from Jira if the corresponding project, task, etc. already exists in Clockify.

 If there is no corresponding Jira project, task, or tag in Clockify, the integration can automatically create it in Clockify.
 To make this possible, a user must have permission to create projects, tasks, and tags in Clockify.
 These permissions can be set in the Workspace settings.

-- Description - Clockify will pick up Jira issue key number and issue title as a time entry description.
-Currently, the time entry description can’t be manually changed from Jira (but you can edit it in Clockify).
+- Description - Clockify will pick up the Jira issue key number and issue title as a time entry description.

 - Project - your project in Jira will be picked up as a Project in Clockify.

 - Task - the Jira issue key where you started the timer will be picked up as a task (subproject) in Clockify.
 You can manually change the task you are working on directly from Jira by clicking on the task name and selecting the one you want from the dropdown.